knapsack-labs/design-token-tools/README.md

 `/packages/token-data`

-> The main utility for parsing raw tokens json into a class that makes reading and manipulating token data easier.
+> The main utility for parsing raw tokens json into a flattened, de-referenced, developer-friendly intermediate format.

 ### @knapsack-labs/token-asset-converter-web